emanuelmoraes-dev/datetime-utility/README.md

 # datetime-utility

-Simple tools for date manipulation in Javascript
+Simple tools for date manipulation in Javascript or TypeScript

-## Attention!

-This lib must be run in a modern browser or on a Node with a version 8.0.0 or higher

 ## Install